 - Potential to grow into a full-time income.
 All of the services listed in this article provide the potential to grow into a full-time income, or you could offer a few different services to get to that level.

-Now, let’s take a look at some of the specific things you could be doing as a freelancer.
+Now, let’s look at some specific freelance services examples.
 Of course, this list covers just some of the options.
-There are plenty of other things you could do, so use your creativity.
+You could do plenty of other things, so use your creativity.

-Throughout this article, I’ll link to several different courses at Skillshare that teach the skills needed to work as a freelancer in these different fields.
-If you’re not familiar with Skillshare, it’s a membership-based site that provides access to thousands of different courses (currently more than 28,000 courses).
-Members get access to all of the courses for a small monthly fee, and best of all, you can sign up for a free two-month trial.
-If you’re interested in learning more about the topics covered in this article, Skillshare can be a great resource.
+Throughout this article, I’ll link to several courses at Skillshare that teach the skills needed to work as a freelancer in these different fields.
+If you’re not familiar with Skillshare, it’s a membership-based site that provides access to thousands of different courses.
+Members get access to all of the courses for a small monthly fee.
+And best of all, you can sign up for a free trial.
+If you’re interested in learning more about the topics covered in this article, Skillshare is an excellent resource.

 1. Freelance Writing

-In my opinion, one of the best opportunities for making money online is to work as a freelance writer.
-One of the great things about the opportunity to work as a freelance writer is the fact that there are opportunities in almost every industry or niche, so you can pursue topics that interest you.
+One of the best opportunities for making money online is to work as a freelance writer.
+There are opportunities in almost every industry or niche, so you can pursue topics that interest you.

-With millions of blogs and websites publishing new content every day, there is a great demand for content, and for quality writers.
-Many of the freelance writing gigs that are available for blogs and websites will involve on-going work, so if you land a few clients, you won’t need to be constantly looking for new gigs.
+With millions of blogs and websites publishing new content daily, there’s a great demand for content and quality writers.
+Many of the freelance writing gigs that are available for blogs and websites will involve ongoing work.
+If you land a few clients, you won’t need to look for new gigs constantly.

 The pay for freelance writers can be all over the place.
-There are definitely low-paying gigs that are not really worth your time.
-But there are also some that will pay much better rates.
+There are definitely low-paying gigs that aren’t worth your time.
+But others pay much better rates for your writing services.
 In fact, some freelance writers earn six figures working from home with a flexible schedule.

 → To learn more, check out Freelance Writing 101: Build a Successful Writing Career on Skillshare.